< Back to Resources

 1. Regular preventative maintenance

 The prevention of grocery shrink largely hinges on the condition of refrigeration and other equipment.
-This makes creating and executing a preventative maintenance plan focused on increasing asset uptime an important foundation for any shrink reduction program.
+This makes creating and executing a preventative maintenance program focused on increasing asset uptime an important foundation for any shrink reduction program.

 • Cleaning condenser coils and evaporators